Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 2. "-wl" or "--wordlist", use this option if you want to use a wordlist of xss payloads.
 3. "-u" or "--site", you have to define this variable since is the actual target that the tool will scan.
 4. "-m" or "--mode", you have to define also this variable because is the scanner mode (-m xss for xss scanner and -m lfi for lfi scanner)
-5. "-ws" or "--swordlist", DON'T USE THIS OPTION, is still in development, is still in the code because I'm too lazy for delete this and all related things and...its also a leak for the coming versions!
+5. "-ws" or "--swordlist", DON'T USE THIS OPTION, is still in development, is still in the code because I'm too lazy for delete this and all related things.

 ## What I'm going to add...
 I'm working for adding an option that allows you to select a list of sites to scan.
-After that I'll implement also SQLi.
+After that I'll implement also SQLi scanner and exploiter.

 - [ ] XSS to LFI